jhswartz/rk3229/ONBOARD-FLASH-REPLACEMENT.md

-# eMMC Partition Replacement
+# Onboard Flash Partition Replacement

+### Warning

+- This guide is written from the perspective of a device that features eMMC storage and not NAND flash as used on boards such as those found in MXQ devices.
+The process should be similar for those devices with NAND based storage, although Linux block device naming may differ.

 ### Prerequisites

-- An RK3229 based device, assumedly shipped with Android with all eMMC partitions still entact
+- An RK3229 based device, assumedly shipped with Android with all onboard flash partitions still entact
 - A USB-A Male cable to USB-A Male cable
 - Compile [rkflashtool](https://github.com/linux-rockchip/rkflashtool)
 - [Compile OP-TEE, U-Boot and Linux for RK3229](COMPILE.md)